Skip to main content

 Restrictive covenants.
 Non-compete clauses, non-solicitation clauses, and garden leave provisions.
 These are often short, often buried near the end of the contract, and often drafted more broadly than they're likely to be enforceable.
 A generic AI may flag them; it's unlikely to assess their enforceability accurately.

 IP ownership.
 Who owns the intellectual property you create during the engagement, what happens to work in progress, and whether you retain the right to reference the work in your portfolio.
-In creative and technical freelance contracts, these clauses often assign more than the client needs.
+In creative and technical freelance contracts, these clauses often assign more than the client genuinely needs.

 Liability and indemnity.
 A liability cap that limits your exposure to the contract value sounds protective.
 An indemnity clause that requires you to cover the client's legal costs for any third-party claim related to your work can effectively remove that protection.
 Read them together, not separately.